joao-loureiro/R/README.md

 # R

-1: Swirl
+1. Swirl:
   Solutions for Swirl interactive courses

-2: Data Camp
+2. Data Camp:

-Solutions for Data Camp interactive courses
+  Checks whether two different folders have have the same files or not

-3: Snippets
+3. Snippets:

-Scripts and snippets
+  Code snippets/scripts